Albert-learner/Algorithm/README.md

 # Algorithm
-This is about Algorithm`s class homework code.
+This is about solving Algorithm`s problems.